 The Company has employment agreements with two of its named executive officers: Messrs.
 McNamara and Williams.
 On May 3, 2008, Mr. McNamara entered into a two-year employment agreement, which automatically renews every May 3 beginning May 3, 2010 for a new two-year term unless either party provides 30 days' prior written notice of non-renewal.
 Mr. McNamara's employment agreement provides for a lump-sum severance payment, in the event of termination without cause, equal to five times his then-current base salary plus a pro-rated portion of his average annual incentive compensation for the then-past three full fiscal years.
 In the event of termination without cause, he also would be entitled to continue to participate in the Company's welfare benefit plans for 24 months following termination at the then-current rate of contribution.
 The employment agreement with Mr. Williams entered into in December 2006 contains the same terms as outlined above for Mr. McNamara, except that Mr. Williams would be entitled to a lump-sum severance payment equal to two and a half times his then-current base salary and continued participation in the Company's welfare benefit plans for 18 months following termination at the then-current rate of contribution.
-Such severance payments and benefits are conditioned upon execution of a general release of claims in favor of the Company, nondisclosure and, for Mr. McNamara, two-year non-compete and non-solicitation covenants and, for Mr. Williams, one-year non-compete and non-solicitation covenants.
+Such severance payments and benefits are conditioned upon execution of a general release of claims in favor of the Company, nondisclosure and, for Mr. McNamara, two-year non-compete and non-solicitation covenants.
 If these payments were subject to the excise taxes imposed by Section 409A of the Code, Messrs.
 McNamara and Williams would be entitled to gross-up payments.
 The Company does not intend to enter into future employment agreements that provide for excise tax gross-ups.

 For a termination due to death, disability or retirement, each of Messrs.
 McNamara and Williams would be entitled under his employment agreement to a lump-sum payment equal to the pro-rated portion of the average of his annual incentive compensation for the then-past three full fiscal years.
 Such severance payments under each employment agreement for a termination due to disability or retirement are conditioned upon execution of a general release of claims in favor of the Company and a nondisclosure covenant.
-Mr. O'Toole's retirement in June 2016 entitled him to severance and benefit continuation payments under his then-existing employment agreement.
-He also received a prorated annual incentive payment and accelerated vesting of his restricted stock awards thereunder.
-Upon retirement he entered into a consulting agreement with the Company, at an annual rate of \$240,000.

 In 2006, the Board of Directors adopted the Chemed Corporation Senior Executive Severance Policy (as amended, supplemented or otherwise modified as of the date hereof, the "Senior Executive Severance Policy") and the Chemed Corporation Change in Control Severance Plan (as amended, supplemented or otherwise modified as of the date hereof, the "Change in Control Plan"), which were intended to replace most of the existing employment agreements entered into by the Company.
 Accordingly, certain Company executives, including Messrs.
-Westfall, Lee and Tucker, are now governed by the Senior Executive Severance Policy and the Change in Control Plan.
+Westfall and Lee and Ms. Dallob, are now governed by the Senior Executive Severance Policy and the Change in Control Plan.
 Messrs.
 McNamara and Williams are not covered by the Senior Executive Severance Policy, but are covered by the Change in Control Plan.
 However, in the event of a change in control of the Company, Messrs.
 McNamara and Williams would not receive benefits under both their employment agreements and the Change in Control Plan.
 With the shift from individual employment agreements to general severance and change in control plans, the Compensation Committee intended to reduce total payouts to executives upon termination and move the Company's executive severance arrangements more in line with market practices.